-- -The call to the prayer from a Mosque - -The words of the Shahadah are also the first words that a Muslim baby hears when s/he is born.
+-The words of the Shahadah are also the first words that a Muslim baby hears when s/he is born.
 The father whispers the words into the ear of the baby.

-Explore the significance of prayer to Muslims
+Explore the significance of prayer to Muslims.

-Reflect on how the Qur'an is significant to Muslims
+Reflect on how the Qur'an is significant to Muslims.